 Post a New Class Announcement

 Posting a new class announcement was once restricted to your class Community Board.
 Now, Discussions let you create one class announcement that will reach all of your student followers.
 Write up a Discussion that explains why your newest class is a must-watch!
-What are the key benefits to enrolling?
 Before you click send, you can even customize the email Subject Line so that students are more likely to check it out.
 Check out Christine Fleming’s example below.

 You can also leverage Discussions to share relevant resources that you think your students will find helpful or engaging.
 Consider sharing articles, photos, blog posts, supplies on Etsy, or anything else that you think your students might enjoy.
 This is a great tactic to further enhance your students’ learning experience and re-activate them before publishing your next class.
 See Teela Cunningham’s resource-focused post below.